harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/gameday/run-gameday.md

 ## Creating a GameDay
 You can create and run a GameDay with the following steps.

-### Step 1: Plan your GameDay
+### 1: Plan your GameDay

-This is one of the critical questions that needs to be addressed before proceeding to run a Gameday.
-The GameDay should address questions such as:
+Address the following questions before proceeding to run a Gameday:
-1. Which services will you test?
+1. Which services should I test?
 2. What is the goal of the GameDay?
-3. What will you verify or determine by the end of the GameDay?
+3. What should I verify or determine by the end of the GameDay?

 Once these questions have a viable answer, you can proceed to create a GameDay.

-### Step 2: Create a GameDay
+### 2: Create a GameDay and specify the details
+1. Creating a GameDay involves two steps:
+* Specifying details about the GameDay,
+* Adding chaos experiments to the GameDay.
 To create a GameDay, click **+New GameDay**.
 ![](./static/run-gameday/1-landing-page.png)

-### Step 3: Specify the details of the GameDay
-Add details such as **GameDay name**, **Objectives**, and **Description** (optional).
+2. Add details such as **GameDay name**, **Objectives**, and **Description** (optional).
 Click **Next-> Select Chaos Experiments**.
 ![](./static/run-gameday/2-create-new-gameday.png)

-### Step 4: Add experiments to the GameDay
+### 3: Add experiments to the GameDay and save it
 1. After creating a GameDay, add experiments to the GameDay by clicking **New Chaos Experiment**.
 ![](./static/run-gameday/3-add-experiments-to-gameday.png)